kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - ❌  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
   - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
 It earned exactly $16 but there is still earnings yet to be paid out that bring it into the $20-30 range.
 That's **almost** profitable 😂
 - ✅ Passive and 1099 income should cover 10% of our annual expenses
-  - It actu
+  - It actually covered **14%** of our expenses, including the lump minivan payment.
+With the van, we spent more in 2020 but without it, we spent less than 2019 💪
 - ✅ Maintain a 40% annual savings rate
-  - We blew past 40% and reached a 52% savings rate for 2020 😲
+  - We blew past 40% and reached a **52%** savings rate for 2020 😲 How did we spend more and yet save m

 I activated [my GitHub sponsor profile](https://github.com/sponsors/kamranayub).
 If you want to support me directly, that's a way to do it.
 I am not sure what to expect from this but I'll be _pleasantly_ surprised if I get at least one sponsor in 2020.